5 Steps For Effective Website Localisation A Detailed Guide

 • Untranslated strings.

 Once you have effectively localised your website, the next step is to track your audience engagement and navigation across your multilingual website.
-Then, you can identify the user insight comparison across localised pages, and analyse how each language’s user base is being served and what can be done to improve their experience.
-You can analyse some of the important tangible metrics like:
+Then, compare to analyse how each language’s user base is served and identify areas for improvement.
+You can analyse some of the important metrics like:

 • Language-wise usage,